Nicolas-le/antisemitism-detector/README.md

 The analysis tool runs as a local web app with flask.
 Just use your browser of choice to go on the shown local address after executing the code.
 The start might take a little while because some models need to be initialized.

-Copy the models into the corresponding directories.
+Copy the DistilBERT models into the corresponding directories.
 The models are only provided once for data size reasons and they are tracked through git large file storage. **To get an overview over the structure you can look below under project structure.**

 `./detector/distil_bert/models/with_keywords/DB_Modell_A/*` to `./data_set/analysis/App/classifier_models/trained_with_kws/`

 `./detector/distil_bert/models/without_all_keywords/DB_Modell_B/*` to `./data_set/analysis/App/classifier_models/trained_without_all_kws/`

 `./detector/distil_bert/models/without_slur_keywords/DB_Modell_C/*` to `./data_set/analysis/App/classifier_models/trained_without_slur_kws/`

 ```